 All other young people who undertake a housing support assessment will be awarded thirty points.
 Any young person who does not accept the housing support, or required support, from health and social work/housing teams will be placed either in the Insecurity of Tenure or Sharing Amenities categories.
 In cases that require significant housing support, in order for a tenancy to be sustained, a Short Scottish Secure Tenancy may be offered which will link to an appropriate support package being in place.

 Families' Needs

-We recognise a number of other needs relevant to the East
+The Council recognises a number of other needs relevant to the allocation of housing.